 where $\langle p , \tilde p , \vardbtilde{p} \rangle$ ranges over the triangular plaquettes of the ancillas $P$ shown in Fig.~\ref{fig_protocol}a.
 Unpacking Eq.~\eqref{eq_gs_prep} into a preparation protocol, we start with a product state $\ket{+}_{P}\ket{0}_V$ which satisfies $B_t =\mathcal Z = 1$.
 The protocol to also obtain $A_s = 1$ proceeds in three steps.

-First, we entangle the ancillas $\ket{+}_P$ using the $\exp(\pm i \pi/8 \, ZZZ)$-gates, giving a symmetry-protected topological (SPT) state with $\mathbb Z_2^3$ symmetry \cite{SPTreview,yoshida_topological_2016}.
+First, we entangle the ancillas $\ket{+}_P$ using $\exp(\pm i \pi/8 \, ZZZ)$-gates, giving a symmetry-protected topological (SPT) state with $\mathbb Z_2^3$ symmetry \cite{SPTreview,yoshida_topological_2016}.
 Subsequently, we entangle this SPT state to $\ket{0}_V$ by applying cluster state entanglers \cite{Briegel00} on the three sublattices shown in Fig.~\ref{fig_protocol}b (up to a Hadamard transformation on $V$).
 Lastly, we measure all ancillas in the $X$-basis.
-If the outcome is $+1$, then Eq.~\eqref{eq_gs_prep} shows we obtain the desired state; this has been interpreted as effectively gauging the $\mathbb Z_2^3$ symmetry of the SPT state \cite{measureSPT} which indeed gives $D_4$ non-Abelian topological order (see Appendix~\ref{appendix_anyons}).
-If an outcome is $-1$, this signals the presence of an Abelian anyon on that star.
+If the outcome is $+1$, then Eq.~\eqref{eq_gs_prep} shows we obtain the desired state; this has been interpreted as effectively gauging the $\mathbb Z_2^3$ symmetry of the SPT state \cite{measureSPT} which indeed gives $D_4$ non-Abelian topological order (see~\ref{appendix_anyons}).
+A $-1$ outcome signals the presence of an Abelian anyon on that star.
 These come in pairs for each color and applying appropriate $Z$-operators pair up the anyons at the end of the protocol (Fig.~\ref{fig_protocol}d).
-We stress that using such active feed-forward, we achieve deterministic state preparation without post-selection!
+Using such active feed-forward, we achieve deterministic state preparation without post-selection!